SMOCDevelopment/simple-carhud/README.md

 ## 📁 Files

 - `client.lua`: Main HUD logic
-- `vin.json`: List of possible VINs to randomly assign
+- `vin.json`: List of possible VINs to randomly assign -- By default, it has 100 listed 6 digit VINs
 - `fxmanifest.lua`: Resource manifest

 > ⚠️ If `vin.json` is missing, VINs will default to `UNKNOWN`.